stray-gr/senior-design/broker/README.md

     ```bash
     mqttx pub -h {My-PC-Name} -p 8885 -l mqtts -V 5 --ca broker/certs/ca.crt -u {USER} -P {PASSWORD} -t "{TOPIC}" -m "{MESSAGE}"
     ```

+# Dockerfile
+### Purpose
+- The broker's Dockerfile is to be used for message broker deployment to facilities in an operating system agnostic way.
+However, a natively installed instance of the broker using Moquitto should work fine on any unix-like operating system

+### Step-by-Step Explanation
+- For a step-by-step explanation of each command in the Dockerfile, refer to the file's comments
+- Any ports mapped from the container to the host machine can be found in the compose.yaml file at the repo's root